rsippl/big-ring/README.md

 Limitations
 -----------

-* Only runs on Ubuntu Linux.
+* Only runs well on Linux.
+Video on Windows is not yet smooth, because loading video frames to OpenGL textures takes too long for large resolutions.
 * No recording of data.
 * Tacx videos have some problem with the position of the frames.
 Not all videos have the correct mapping from distance to frames.
 Will need to look